trinistr/dicey/README.md

   (and how would that work anyway?).

-💡 *If your die starts with a negative number or only has a single natural side, brackets can be employed to force treating it as a sides list, e.g. `dicey.rb '(-1)'` (quotation is required due to shell processing).*
+💡 *If your die starts with a negative number or only has a single natural side, brackets can be employed to force treating it as a sides list, e.g. `dicey '(-1)'` (quotation is required due to shell processing).*

 Dicey is in principle able to handle any numeric dice and some abstract dice